ga4gh/vrs/docs/source/terms_and_model.rst

 Haplotype
 $$$$$$$$$

-A specific combination of Alleles that are *in-cis*, occurring on the same physical molecule.
+Haplotypes are a specific combination of Alleles that are *in-cis*: occurring on the same physical molecule.
+Haplotypes are commonly described with respect to locations on a gene, a set of nearby genes, or other physically proximal genetic markers that tend to be transmitted together.

 **Computational Definition**

-A set of non-overlapping :ref:`Alleles <Allele>` that co-occur on the same reference sequence.
+A set of non-overlapping :ref:`Allele` members that co-occur on the same molecule.

 **Information Model**